-The news reports seemed to portray that some people other than the mountain guides were responsible for bringing to safety the stranded mountain climbers.
+The news reports seemed to portray that some people other than the mountain guides were responsible for bringing the stranded mountain climbers to safety.
 These people were seen live on television, carrying the

 The mountain guides decided not to wait until rescue came because they knew that it was not safe to remain in the mountain overnight.
 They had to make a new trail down the mountain as the existing ones had been destroyed and were unsafe to use.

-Questions were asked why there was an earthquake at Kinabalu, Sabah.
+Questions were asked why an earthquake at Kinabalu, Sabah happened.
 It was truly unexpected.
-Many used to believe that earthquake shoudn't occur here in Sabah.
+Many used to believe that earthquake shouldn't occur here in Sabah.
 It had been said that that Sabah is not situated within the earthquake-prone area of the Pacific Ring of Fire.
-The earthquake was truly unexpected!
+The earthquake was beyond anyone's imagination!

 Nobody can predict what will happen in a certain place at a certain time.
 This is the way with nature.
 It was the same with the earthquake at Kinabalu.
 And so, people ask why Sabah experienced a heart-rending earthquake of 5.9 magnitude.